 Pneumonia is an infection of the lung which is caused by a virus or bacteria.
 The occurrence of pneumonia can be sudden, within a day or two or it may build over a period of several days.
-Vaccinating the baby is the most effective way of keeping it safe from pneumonia.
+Vaccinating the baby is the most effective way of keeping it safe from pneumonia in newborn.

 The main symptoms of pneumonia are prolonged fever and cough.
 However, the occurrence of the following symptoms in the baby may also point towards a possible pneumonia infection.